-Here, for the first time, we compile regional multi-island data to determine the status of P. lepturus in the Seychelles.
+Here, for the first time, we compile regional multi-island data to determine the conservation status of P. lepturus in the Seychelles.
 Our primary objectives are to: (1) identify trends in breeding success across sites; (2) where possible assess trends in nesting density across sites; (3) where possible identify trends in breeding seasonality across sites; and (4) determine the extent to which the current monitoring programme methods enable P.lepturus to be used as environmental indicators.
 Lastly, we aim to use these results to suggest changes to monitoring programmes for P. lepturus across the Seychelles to ensure monitoring efforts fulfil research aims, and to allow direct comparability between sites.

 Material and methods